 Staff will be aware that children creating, possessing, and distributing indecent imagery of other children is a criminal offence, even where the imagery is created, possessed, and distributed with the permission of the child depicted, or by the child themselves.
-Incidents of sharing sexualised imagery will be handled in line with the Youth Product Sexual Imagery Policy and the Child Protection and Safeguarding Policy.
+Incidents of sharing sexualised imagery will be handled in line with the Child Protection and Safeguarding Policy.